List of characters in the Breaking Bad franchise: Gale Boetticher

-Jesse discovers Gus' street dealers were responsible for the deaths of Combo and of Andrea's brother, Tomás.
+Jesse discovers Gus's street dealers were responsible for the deaths of Combo and of Andrea's brother, Tomás.
 Before Jesse can kill the dealers, Walt runs them over with his car, then has Saul hide Jesse.
 Gus re-hires Gale and instructs him to learn everything he can from Walt, supposedly because Walt has terminal cancer and Gus cannot end meth production if Walt dies.
 Walt recognizes that Gus is planning to kill him, so he instructs Jesse to learn Gale's address.
 Late one night, Mike and Victor take Walt to the lab on the pretense of solving an urgent problem.
-Walt convinces them to let him call Jesse and ask him to the lab, but he uses the call to instruct Jesse to kill Gale.
-Victor tries to beat Jesse to Gale's apartment but Jesse arrives first and shoots Gale, which prevents Gus from killing Walt.
+Walt convinces them to let him call Jesse and ask him to come to the lab, but he uses the call to instruct Jesse to kill Gale.
+Victor tries to beat Jesse to Gale's apartment but Jesse arrives first and shoots Gale directly under his eye with a pistol, killing him instantly, which prevents Gus from killing Walt.

 Gale's death triggers several key events.
 Because police responding to Gale's apartment see Victor, who could be connected to Gus, Gus kills Victor in a way that serves as a warning to Walt and Jesse to cook meth without causing trouble.
 Hank connects Gale's death to Gus, the blue meth, and Heisenberg, and obsessively reviews Gale's lab notes, especially a dedication to "W. W.".
 While having dinner at Walt's house, Hank finds the copy of Whitman's Leaves of Grass Gale gave Walt, which includes the dedication "To my other favorite W. W." in the same handwriting as Gale's journal.
-Hank finally realizes that Walt is Heisenberg.
+This leads Hank to finally realize that Walt is Heisenberg.

 Duane Chow

-Duane Chow (played by James Ning) is the owner of Golden Moth Chemical, an industrial chemical manufacturing company that supplies Gus' drug empire.
-During Gus' conflict with a Mexican drug cartel in Ciudad Juárez, the cartel enforcers come to Chow's offices and hold him hostage.
+Duane Chow (played by James Ning) is the owner of Golden Moth Chemical, an industrial chemical manufacturing company that supplies Gus's drug empire.
+During Gus's conflict with a Mexican drug cartel in Ciudad Juárez, the cartel enforcers come to Chow's offices and hold him hostage.
 Chow's captors are later killed by Mike, who shoots Chow in the hand for not telling Gus about the situation.
-After Gus' death, Chow starts being questioned by the DEA, as he was on Gus' payroll at the time of Gus' murder.
+After Gus's death, Chow starts being questioned by the DEA, as he was on Gus's payroll at the time of Gus's murder.
 Chow is also on the list of eleven men whom Lydia suggests that Mike kill before they can make a plea deal with the DEA (but Mike refuses).
 Lydia then hires one of the eleven, Chris Mara, to kill the other ten, and adds Mike to the list.
 Mara starts with Chow, whom he uses to lure Mike into a trap before shooting Chow in the head.
 Mike thwarts the attempt on his own life after getting from Chris the information Lydia gave him, and then kills Chris.